axynos/tartu-bikeshare-fitbit/README.md

-# Tartu Smart Bike Checker for Fitbit OS
+# Tartu Smart Bike

-Returns the nearest dock with bikes and the distance to them.
+Uses the Tartu Smart Bike open API endpoint to show the nearest docks and how many bikes are present there.